StackVista/stackstate-docs/setup/data-management/data_retention.md

 sts graph retention remove-expired-data --immediately
 ```

-# Retention of metrics, events and traces
+# Retention of events, metrics and traces

-## StackState metrics, events and traces data store
+## StackState events, metrics and traces data store

 If you are using the metric/event/traces store provided with StackState, your data will by default be retained for 30 days.
 In most cases, the default settings will be sufficient to store all indices for this amount of time.